-- 1. Connect a high level source like a CD player to the TUNER inputs. - 2.
+- 1. Connect a high level source like a preamp or CD player with a volume control to the RCA input jacks. - 2.
 Turn the volume down. - 3.
 Turn the amplifier on. - 4.
 After the relays click in, increase the volume to a comfortable listening level.
 Enjoy the music, but don't get carried away.
 We still must complete final assembly.